Available Sandbox Sizes

 - Performance improvements through upsizing

 Sandbox size changes take effect immediately for new tasks.
-Running tasks will continue with their original resource allocation until completion.
+Running tasks

 Billing and Limits